Digital-Media/onlineshop/README.md

 ``src/Solution`` | The class Solution.php copies sample solutions to the marked lines in the exercises.
 CreateSolution.php and RestoreBackup.php do this in a scripted version, to demonstrate differences of OO PHP and scripted PHP.
 ``src/Utilities`` | The Trait ``Utilities`` provides static helper methods, that can be used in any context.
 The class LogWriter initializes monolog logging and provides methods to write personalized log files to ``onlineshop/src/Utilities/onlineshop.log`` according to PSR3.
 ``vendor`` | Third party libraries installed with composer: [NormForm](https://github.com/Digital-Media/normform), [TWIG Templates](https://twig.symfony.com/), Javascript Libraries ...

-A basic class diagramm for OnlineShop (built with http://www.umlet.com/umletino/ can be found at onlineshop/src/ClassDiagramOnlineShop.png.